benshimonz/V1/README.md

 (counting the number of cocrete relationships directly right of the quantifier)

-_**Q229:** Any person that the number of distinct colors of all horses owned by people he knows or he is sibling of - is not more than 3_
+_**Q229:** Any person that the number of distinct colors of all horses owned by people he knows or he is offspring of - is not more than 3_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q229.png)